-What had appeared a straightforward ascent to the top of the sport hit obstacles during his latter seasons with Ajax, however, questions over his form and fitness – alongside a public feud with teammate Zlatan Ibrahimovic – leading to criticism of Ajax’s star talent.
+What had appeared a straightforward ascent to the top of the sport hit obstacles during his latter seasons with Ajax, however, questions over his form and fitness – alongside a public feud with teammate Zlatan Ibrahimovic – led to criticism of Ajax’s star talent.

-The rivalry between Van der Vaart and Ibrahimovic erupted following an international friendly between the Netherlands and Sweden, one which the former accused Ibrahimovic of deliberately causing injury after a high challenge resulted in the midfielder being substituted.
+The rivalry between Van der Vaart and Ibrahimovic erupted following an international friendly between the Netherlands and Sweden, one in which the former accused Ibrahimovic of deliberately causing injury after a high challenge resulted in the midfielder being substituted.

 The saga failed to find an amicable conclusion as two outspoken leaders of the Ajax side collided, with Ibrahimovic sold to Juventus following the fall-out.

 Van der Vaart had been named as club captain ahead of the 2004/05 season, but it proved his final in an Ajax shirt.
 Having been linked with almost every major club on the continent, he made the surprise decision to turn down the advances of Europe’s elite and sign for Hamburg.

 It was a move that baffled those with first-hand experience of Van der Vaart’s talent, but on a personal level, it proved a fine fit for the mercurial midfielder who became an instant fans’ favourite in the Bundesliga.